Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_23.md

         + leaves you empty
 + we are all just replicator machines
 + nihilism, pessimism
-+ if you remove the connection between meaning making and rationality --> high cost
++ if you remove the connection between meaning making and rationality
+    + high cost
 + what do you have: meaningless existence
      + unconscious arbitrary will to live --> what for ?
      + art and music gives momentary breaks from the will to live
 + romanticism & nihilism linked together

-## Nietzsche (<-- Wagner, Schopenhauer)
+## Nietzsche

++ disciple of Wagner, Schopenhauer
 + godfather of postmodernism
 + Wagner, Luther: antisemites
     + followers of the law are trying earn their salvation --> Jews are evil